Vyral/base-template/_posts/2019-03-08-debunking-common-misconceptions-about-credit-scores.md

 {% include pullquote.html %}

 Moving on, **your score is also impacted by the length of your credit history.** Maintaining good financial habits over a longer period of time will have a greater positive influence on your score.
 Not only that, but the types of credit you hold will also play a part in your score.
-Credit card debt, auto debt, and any other credit lines you’ve got taken out will account for about 10% of your score.
+Credit card debt, auto debt, and any other credit lines you’ve taken out will account for about 10% of your score.

 The last 10% of your credit score will be determined by the frequency with which you make credit inquiries.
 As you’ve likely heard, having several credit inquiries in a short period of time can pose a detriment to your score.
 Less frequent credit inquiries, especially those that result in a new line of credit, however, will tend not to make as much of an impact.

-**Hopefully this has helped answer a few of the questions you might have had about the “hows” and “whys” of credit score.**
+**Hopefully this has helped answer a few of the questions you might have had about the “hows” and “whys” of your credit score.**

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.